robotic-s/Sangeet/README.md

 Sangeet is a personal project and should not be used as a distributor for music or to charge others for music.
 Please use Sangeet responsibly and respect all applicable copyright laws and regulations.

+DISCLAIMER:
+This project (Sangeet) is for educational and personal use only.
+It is not intended for commercial use or for violating YouTube's terms of service or any copyright laws.
+The creator of this project is not responsible for any misuse of this code.
+By using this code, you agree to use it at your own risk and in compliance with all applicable laws and terms of service.
+DO NOT use this code to download copyrighted content without permission.
 ## Acknowledgements

 - YouTube for providing the vast library of music